Biggest, Longest, Oldest

 The first one to open was Pótkulcs, but the first one ever to gain immense success – was Szimpla Kert (Simple Garden).
 It was founded in 2001 and has a unique, quirky atmosphere.
 The interior design is unlike most pubs you've ever seen before (especially if you're not familiar with the concept of ruin pubs):

 The walls lack their plaster in many places, there are paintings on the wall, the lamps don't match, the chairs differ widely, from colourful bar stools to rusty garden chairs.
 All in all, it is asymmetrical and seems unplanned, but it is lovely and cosy and worth every visit.
-If you want to explore more than just Szimpla we recommend our ruin pub tour!

 The Second Oldest Subway Line – Millenium Underground